GnuPG (VS-)Desktop®: Moving Configuration Data and Keys to a New Computer

 • on Windows: %APPDATA%\gnupg

-You should also back up the following Kleopatra configuration files—but only if they are still located outside the GnuPG home directory on the source system:
+If you have customized your Kleopatra settings, you should also back up the following configuration files.
+This is only necessary if they are still stored outside the GnuPG home directory in the version installed on your source system:

 • kleopatrarc: user-specific Kleopatra settings (on Windows, relevant for versions prior to 3.4.0)

-Note: As of GnuPG VS-Desktop® 3.3.0 and 3.4.0, these files are included in the GnuPG home directory.
-You only need to back them up separately if you're migrating from an older version or if you've made significant changes to those files.
+Note: As of GnuPG VS-Desktop® 3.3.x and 3.4.x, these files are included in the GnuPG home directory.
+You only need to back them up separately if you are migrating from an older version and have made significant changes to those files.

 Overview: Important File Locations

-Depending on the operating system and software version, the location of relevant configuration files may vary.
-The following table shows where GnuPG and Kleopatra store their data by default:
+Depending on the operating system, the location of relevant configuration files may vary.
+The following tables show where GnuPG and Kleopatra store their data by default, as of version 3.3.x.

-GnuPG home Windows %APPDATA%\gnupg %APPDATA%\gnupg includes keys, trustdb, configuration
+GnuPG home %APPDATA%\gnupg includes keys, trustdb, user-specific configuration

-kleopatragroupsrc Windows %LOCALAPPDATA% %APPDATA%\gnupg for Kleopatra group feature
+kleopatragroupsrc ~/.gnupg-vsd/kleopatra for Kleopatra group feature, GnuPG VS-Desktop

-kleopatragroupsrc Linux ~/.config ~/.config or $XDG_CONFIG_HOME, if set
+kleopatrarc ~/.config or $XDG_CONFIG_HOME, if set (applies to all Kleopatra versions)

 Backup and Restore on Windows